mchenliu/PowerBI_Project/README.md

 4. Who are the high-value customers?
     *Mr. Maurice Shan* and *Mrs. Janet Munoz* were the top revenue contributors from 2020 to 2022.
 Notably, there was a shift in high-value customer profiles after 2021, indicating potential changes in the market.
 Additionally, there is a growing trend in the number of unique customers, though revenue per customer has been declining from 2020 to 2022.

+# What I Learned
+- :thermometer: **Technical Skills:** Although the raw data provided by the course wasn’t as "dirty" as real-world data, I learned to process data using the Query Editor, establish relationships between tables, create hierarchies, use DAX to build measure tables, and visualize insights through various chart types.

+- :thought_balloon: **Ask These Key Questions:** Before starting a project, I learned to ask three essential questions: What type of data am I working with?
+What message do I want to convey through this report?
+Who are the end users, and what do they need from this report?

+- :star: **Storytelling with Data:** Effective storytelling involves three steps: Why is this analysis important?
+What insights does the data reveal?
+What actions should be taken based on these insights?

+- :zap: **Dashboard Design:** A well-designed dashboard should serve a clear purpose for a specific audience, using concise and relevant metrics and visuals that offer an intuitive user experience.
+Presenting information as clearly as possible should always be a priority.